tera-toolbox/tera-toolbox/README.md

 ### Fork of Meishuu's/Pinkie Pie's tera-proxy with built-in support for automatic updates
 * It will auto-update your opcode mappings, packet definitions, and compatible installed modules.
 You no longer need do manually update _anything_!
-* Feel free to visit my Slack server at https://tinyurl.com/caalitera
+* Feel free to visit my Discord server at https://discord.gg/dUNDDtw

 ### Installation instructions
 * Download and run the setup from the #proxy channel in the Slack server linked above.
 A manual installation is possible, but not recommended!